 Norm's Farms Elderflower Syrups

-After a year of sourcing ingredients, learning how to translate a recipe made on our kitchen stove to one that can be made 60 gallons at a time, and working with our designer to create new labels, we are thrilled to be able to say “Norm’s Farms Elderflower Syrups will soon be here!”
-We have just finished production of our first batch.
-This is such a fun way to start a new year and we can’t wait to share them with you!
+After a year of sourcing ingredients, learning how to translate a recipe made on our kitchen stove to one that can be made 60 gallons at a time, and working with our designer to create new labels, we are thrilled to be able to say "Norm's Farms Elderflower Syrups are here!"

 These days elderflower is best known and loved for the delicate and alluring flavor it adds to foods and drink.
 Europeans have been passionate about elderflower for centuries.
 Overseas you can find Elderflower Presse, Elderflower Cordial and Elderflower flavored drinks in every corner grocery.
 Elderflower is beginning to get recognition here in the US.
 Most Americans familiar with the flavor of elderflower discovered the taste for the first time in St Germaine Liqueur.

 Norm's Farms non-alcoholic Elderflower Syrup and Elderflower Ginger Syrup are made with organic elderflowers and pure cane sugar, and they each deliver a modest 30 calories per serving.
 Both make a wonderful low calorie soda when mixed with sparkling water.
 Try using unflavored, citrus or mint flavored sparkling water mixed with our Elderflower Syrup.
 For a soda with the perfect amount of spice and bite, use our Elderflower Ginger Syrup with plain sparkling water.

 Elderflower Syrup can also be used to make a fantastic Elderflower Sorbet, and it is the critical ingredient in our delicious Elderflower Lemon Cake.